faroukbrachemi/obesity-risk-predictor/README.md

 # 1. install dependencies
 pip install -r requirements.txt

-# 2. download the dataset from Kaggle (Playground Series S4E2)
-#    and place train.csv in this folder

-# 3. train and save the best model (one-time, CPU only)
+# 2. train and save the best model (one-time, CPU only)
 python train_and_save.py

-# 4. launch the app
+# 3. launch the app
 streamlit run app.py
 ```

 The app reads `model.pkl`.
-If it is missing, the app tells you to run step 3 first.
+If it is missing, the app tells you to run step 2 first.

-## Notes

-- Everything runs on **CPU** — no GPU needed.
-- The same `build_features()` function is used at training and inference time, so a
-  single user input is encoded exactly the way the training data was.
-Columns are
-  re-aligned to the training feature set before prediction.
-- BMI is intentionally kept as a feature; it is the dominant signal because the target
-  categories are partly BMI-derived.
-The interesting modelling challenge is separating
-  *adjacent* risk levels.